edibotopic/edibotopic-website/content/diary/_index.md

 _January 19th_

-I had a pair of roller skates.
+There was only one pair of roller skates between us.

-My friend would visit and we'd each wear one skate.
+My friend and I would each take a skate.

-We'd roll down the slope and around the house.

 Dipping the wheels in water made us go faster.

-It went on like this until they both rusted over.
+We raced one-legged on dipped wheels until the skates rusted over.

 ## Names my father calls me